An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Implementation

 \section{Implementation}

-This section describes the implementation of the method developed above, including hardware, compilers, libraries and related software.
-The code used for the numerical experiments in Section \ref{sec:numerics} is written in \texttt{FORTRAN 90}.
+The code for the numerical experiments in section \ref{sec:numerics} is written in \texttt{FORTRAN 90}.
+This section describes the other details about the implementation of the solution technique including hardware, compilers, libraries and related software.